Libby Pollock, BOD Chair

 Associate Professor of Business, The King's College

-Professor and Chair of Communication, University of South Carolina Aiken
+Retired Professor, University of South Carolina Aiken

 Charmaine's greatest passion is teaching others and working with her students one-one-one to help them pursue their goals.
 She is the youngest of 6 kids, and two of her brothers and a sister still live in Missoula.
 Like all Montanans, she has a strong affinity for Jeannette Rankin.

 Dimples joined Synchrony Financial in 2014, and she leads the strategy development and implementation for credit programs for a $2 billion portfolio.
 She previously worked for General Electric for 14 years working in Sales, Marketing, and Client Development.
 She earned her Master of Business Administration from Pennsylvania State University and a Bachelor of Science in Marketing Management from Virginia Tech University.
 She serves as a mentor for high school and college-bound students and teaches them leadership skills and college preparation.
 She lives in Cumming, GA, with her husband Travis.